Sha’Carri Richardson calls out decision to let Kamila Valieva compete - NewsBreak

 Valieva landed the first quadruple jumps by a woman at the Olympics as the Russian team won gold in a dominant performance.

 The decision not to award medals also affects Nathan Chen and the rest of the second-place American team, who will leave Beijing unsure if they won silver or gold.
 It would be Chen’s second gold of the Games.
-If Valieva and Russia are disqualified, Japan moves up to silver and Canada wins bronze.
+If Valieva and Russia are disqualified, Japan moves up to silver and Canada wins bronze.‘Tired’ Valieva to skate at Olympics after doping ruling

 “We are devastated that they will leave Beijing without their medals in hand, but we appreciate the intention of the IOC to ensure the right medals are awarded to the right individuals,” the U.S. Olympic and Paralympic Committee said in a statement.